By Tanya Bush

 Congress has special protections in the immigration law for noncitizens who are victims of trafficking.
-But despite significant resources expended by the federal government to help find these victims, very few “T visas” are granted.
+But despite the significant resources expended by the federal government to help find these victims, very few “T visas” are actually granted.
 In 2016, an annual quote of 5,000 T visas was available, yet the Department of Homeland Security only granted 1,736.

 Safe Passage Project is a non-profit organization dedicated to increasing pro bono representation of children facing immigration proceedings alone—providing training, resources, and mentoring to volunteer attorneys.
 Our organization fights for the rights of our clients, reuniting children with their guardians and helping young people navigate the complicated immigration system.
-Without Safe Passage Project it is very likely that many children like Fernando would not have status and protection in the United States.
+Without Safe Passage Project, it is very likely that many children like Fernando would not find status and protection in the United States.

 Derivative T-Visas promote family unity.
 While living in El Salvador, Fernando had worried about his mother and her tenuous situation in the United States.
 Like many women in the region, his mother had come to the U.S. in search of work—hoping to offer her children a better life and a more assured future.
 Now Fernando attends West Babylon Senior High School, living with his mother and studying.
 Fernando’s favorite subject is Spanish and he hopes to one day become a teacher.

 Safe Passage Project is funded by donations and small grants.
 New York Law School generously provides extensive overhead support and facilities.
 The Episcopal Diocese of Long Island also provides free office space for the use of the Safe Passage Project team.
 Over one-half of the children facing deportation in the New York City immigration court live in Nassau or Suffolk counties on Long Island.
 There is no free legal aid inside the immigration court system.
 Please consider donating to support our mission.
 Your work can transform a life.

 We are seeking to raise $50,000 before the end of the year and our Board has agreed to match those funds.
 Please donate today: